-- Humans can no longer comprehend the entire application from end to end, so you need AI to act as a virtual assistant.
+- Humans can no longer comprehend the entire application from end to end, so you need AI-powered answers.

 - It becomes too difficult to stitch together data from disconnected point solutions, so you need a full stack solution that sees everything in context.

 - The manual effort to deploy, manage and get value from your traditional monitoring solution is no longer feasible.
 You need automation every step of the way.

 Massive automation is at the heart of the Dynatrace platform and powers every aspect of our monitoring and analytics.
 Let’s see how.

 With traditional monitoring tools, to fully instrument your application you must understand everything about the app.
 What are all the components and where do they live?
 With the complexity of modern apps, this is no simple feat.
 Not only are there dozens of technologies involved in every transaction, but with the advent of microservices architectures, Kubernetes, and containers your app may look different from one minute to the next.

 With Dynatrace, the deployment process couldn’t be easier.
 Simply install OneAgent on your hosts, and that’s it.
 In minutes, we auto-discover your entire application stack, end-to-end, even those processes running inside containers.
 Then we create a three-dimensional map of your environment called Smartscape that shows all the relationships and dependencies, both vertically up and down the stack and horizontally between services, processes and hosts.
 All of this from just installing a single agent!